geonetwork/core-geonetwork/database/README.md

 ![intellij-liquibase-generate.png](intellij-liquibase-generate.png)

-## Old database initialization and migration system proposal
+## Custom database initialization and migration system proposal

-GeoNetwork was using its own mechanism based on Java and SQL to migrate from version to version.
+GeoNetwork 4.4.x is using a custom mechanism based on Java and SQL to migrate from version to version.
-This mechanism was not working well when backporting changes to previous versions and does not support all possible migration paths.
+This mechanism does not work well when backporting changes to previous versions and does not support all possible migration paths.

-It is proposed the following strategy to move to Liquibase: **Old GeoNetwork system is used until version 4.4.x, then starting from version 4.6.x Liquibase only is used.**
+It is proposed the following strategy to move to Liquibase: **Custom GeoNetwork system is used until version 4.4.x, then starting from version 4.6.x Liquibase only is used.**

 This means:
 * Users upgrading to version 4.6.x will first have to migrate to the latest 4.4.x version using the old system, then upgrade to 4.6.x which will use Liquibase.